MuffinMario/Teeworlds-Conquest/readme.md

 Mapping
 ------
 The rule is simple.
 You place flag -> you placed capture point.
 Both flags do the exact same thing.
 There are 5 custom flags with each having a different radius.
 They don't react on capture_default_radius, but instead have their own radius.
+The entities.png in datasrc/editor will help you surely.